toainn92/School_District_Analysis/README.md

 ## Summary
-Summary: Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+After the reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs, four major changes are identified for the updated school district analysis:

+-

+-

+-
+-